-The British had brought people of different religions to live together, and, in some cases, it worked for a time; in others, it was the origin of mass murder.
+The British had brought people of different religions to live together, and, in some cases, it worked for a time; in others, it brought about disaster.
 As an example, look at what happened in Gujarat (in the northwest, right next to Pakistan) in 2002; the 2002 Gujarat riots, which ended in mass murder.
 There was an estimated figure of 2000 deaths, mostly Muslim.
 The Chief Minister at the time in Gujarat was Narendra Modi, the current Prime Minister.

 However, we have never seen evidence of anything but peaceful coexistence between the members of the different religions.
 The Christians are always a distinct minority.
-Indians themselves are the first to tell you that there is peace between the different religions — and yes, our Muslim friends as well.
+Indians themselves are the first to let you know that there is peace between the different religions — and yes, our Muslim friends as well.

-We have seen Christian churches and nuns dressed in white, mainly in Tamil Nadu and in Goa, the latter a former Portuguese colony on the south west coast, the most blatantly touristic state in India.
+We have seen Christian churches and nuns dressed in white, mainly in Tamil Nadu and in Goa, the latter being a onetime Portuguese colony on the south west coast, the most blatantly touristy state in India.

 Many of the social problems in India today as well as yesterday, are a product of the Hindu caste system.
-There are four major castes and within each caste there are subdivisions that are taken into account in cases such as marriage.
-However, marriage across the lines of castes are definitely not well seen and are probably most unusual events
+There are four major castes and within each caste there are subdivisions that are taken into account in family relations.
+Marriage across the lines of castes is definitely not well seen and are probably most unusual events

-From the Brahmins, who are the clerics and generally the upper classes, university professors and the like, the four castes go
+From the Brahmins who are the clerics and generally the upper classes, university professors and the like, the four castes go down to the Shudra, who are the lowest rankled on the social ladder in India.

-down to the Shudra.
-Below even the Shudra are the Dalits, the castles or the Untouchables, who do the heaviest and what is considered as dirty work, such as dealing with anything that is connected with animals, from curing hides to dealing with dung.
-Cow dung may be dried and made into cakes to dry and is then used as fuel.
+Below even the Shudra are the Dalits, the castless or the Untouchables, who do the heaviest work and what is considered as too dirty for caste people to touch, such as dealing with anything that is connected with animals, from curing hides to dealing with dung.
+Cow dung is made into cakes to dry and is then used as fuel.

 Dalits also do all the very hard and ‘demeaning’ work, such as working on the streets, men and women, with no protection for hands or feet and with rudimentary tools.
-I will never forget the dead look in a Dalit woman’s eyes when we met a group of Dalits who were doing some roadwork in a national park.
+I will never forget the dead look in a Dalit woman’s eyes who looked up at me, when we met a group of Dalits who were doing some roadwork in the Panna national park, close to Khajuraho.